 Valid for three (3) years and renewable subject to terms and conditions of the SAMM scheme.

 Surveillance and Re-assessment

-Assessors are drawn from technical agencies, such as MRB, MPOB, Chemistry Department, Ministry of Health, universities and government laboratories.
+Assessors are drawn from technical agencies, such as MRB, MPOB, Chemistry Department, Ministry of Health, universities, and government laboratories.
 Other competent individuals are also employed as part-time assessors.
 Assessors are trained by competent training organizations.
-The criteria for the acceptability of laboratory assessors, are prescribed in SAMM documentations.
+The criteria for the acceptability of laboratory assessors are prescribed in SAMM documentation.

-Accredited laboratories are required to participate in available interlaboratory comparison programmes or other forms of comparison testing such as the proficiency testing programmes by APLAC (Asia Pacific Laboratory Accreditation Cooperation).
+Accredited laboratories are required to participate in available interlaboratory comparison programs or other forms of comparison testing such as the proficiency testing programs by APAC (Asia Pacific Accreditation Cooperation).